Khloe Kardashian Admits It’s Time To Stop Dating Basketball Players After Tristan Thompson Cheating Scandal

 Before that, the Good American founder had also been married to NBA star Lamar Odom, with their turbulent relationship and eventual divorce also being broadcast on KUWTK.

-The famous sisters, who are now promoting season 16 of their hit reality TV show, also talked about picking names for their kids.
+The famous sisters, who are now promoting Season 16 of their hit reality TV show, also talked about picking names for their kids.
 As previously reported by The Inquisitr, Kim, who’s expecting a fourth baby with husband Kanye West via surrogate mother, said that she’s been considering naming the baby boy Rob as a tribute to her younger brother.

-When Jimmy asked if she and Kanye had already picked the name, she started by saying she had been googling Armenian boys’ names, but that she didn’t particularly connect with any, so the couple are still thinking about it.
+When Jimmy asked if she and Kanye had already picked the name, she started by saying she had been Googling Armenian boys’ names, but that she didn’t particularly connect with any, so the couple is still thinking about it.

 “Actually, I do have one name.
 I was truthfully thinking about just naming him Rob, [after] my brother,” Kim revealed, before admitting that it probably would contrast with the quirky names of her three current kids – North, Saint, and Chicago.